 - A conventional denture is made after all teeth have been extracted and the tissues (gums) have healed.

 - An immediate denture is fabricated and inserted immediately after the teeth are extracted and the tissues are allowed to heal under the denture.
-Call today with questions about the benefits of an immediate denture or for a Denture Consultation Highland Smiles Phone Number 440-461-1230.
+Call today with questions about the benefits of an immediate denture or for a Denture Consultation Highland Heights Office Phone Number 440-461-1230.

 - An upper denture has acrylic, usually flesh colored, that covers the palate (roof of the mouth).